tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 ### Demonstration-First Approach

-I know AI-first development works—1000+ hours and multiple production systems provide that evidence.
+I know AI-first development works—extensive practice and multiple production systems provide that evidence.
 The question isn't whether the methodology is viable.
 The question is whether Netstrata's team can adopt it effectively and whether the timing aligns with end-2026 completion priorities.

 Demonstration reveals fit: